Berkeley-CS61B/website-sp24/labs/lab10/faq.md

 Another issue is to ensure that you're not clearing the board each time you render it in `renderScore` or any other parts of your implementation.
-For example, calling on `StdDraw.clear` in `renderScore` might clear the screen with a specific color each time the game tries to render the board.
+For example, calling on `StdDraw.clear` in `renderScore` might clear the screen with a specific color each time the game tries to render the score.